Emilybaby1/tet/README.md

 * Microsoft Identity for user management
 * Microsoft SQL Server for the database

-Prerequisite
+## Prerequisite

-in other to run this project you'll need
+In other to run this project you'll need
 * Browser
 * VS Code or any code editor

-Getting Started
+## Getting Started

 Ensure to Download the Necessary Requirement and Dependencies installed before beginning the setup